jwoehr/ublu/README.md

 Quick start instructions:

-Download the release and <code>java -jar ublu.jar<code> to run Ublu.
+Download the release and <code>java -jar ublu.jar</code> to run Ublu.

 Or clone, build and run:
 <ul>